kubestellar/kubestellar/docs/content/v0.20/architecture.md

-The Binding controller is responsible for watching workload objects and `BindingPolicy` objects, and wrapping and delivering objects to the ITS based on binding policies. as a step towards the planned change that is describe in this document, Binding Controller also creates for each `BindingPolicy` a matching `Binding` object in WDS. a `Binding` object is mapped 1:1 to a `BindingPolicy` object and contains the concrete list of workload objects and concrete list of destinations that were selected by the policy and should get all the workload objects.
+The Binding controller is responsible for watching workload objects and `BindingPolicy` objects, and wrapping and delivering objects to the ITS based on binding policies.
+As a step towards the planned change that is described in this document, Binding controller also creates for each `BindingPolicy` a matching `Binding` object in the WDS.
+A `Binding` object is mapped 1:1 to a `BindingPolicy` object and contains references to the concrete list of workload objects and references to the concrete list of destinations that were selected by the policy and should get all the workload objects.
-Until the planned change is completed, the `Binding` objects are not used.
+Until the planned change is completed, nothing besides this controller touches the `Binding` objects.

-The architecture and the event flow for **CURRENT** code for create/update object events is illustrated in Figure 3 (some details might be omitted to make the flow easier to understand). once the planned change that is describe in this document is integrated we will update this figure accordingly.
+The architecture and the event flow for **CURRENT** code for create/update object events is illustrated in Figure 3 (some details might be omitted to make the flow easier to understand).
+Once the planned change that is describe in this document is integrated we will update this figure accordingly.

 <figure>
   <img src="./images/placement-controller.png"  alt="Placement Controller">